-Coal-Fired Boilers Serving Electric Generating Units (EGU): Electric Generating Units produce electricity by turning a generator.
-Some generators are turned by steam produced from a boiler.
 Other generators are turned by combustion gasses produced by a turbine.
 Boilers and turbines typically use coal, oil, or gas as fuel.
 Some EGUs operate only on days on which there is a very high demand for electricity, such as during hot summer days when there is an increased use of air conditioners.
 For the purpose of these rules, High Electric Demand Days (HEDD) units are EGUs that are capable of generating 15 Megawatts (MW) or more and have been operated less than or equal to an average of 50 percent of the time during the immediately preceding three ozone seasons.
-The proposed rules do not address nuclear powered EGUs.
+The adopted rules do not address nuclear powered EGUs.

 In New Jersey there are ten coal-fired boilers serving EGUs.
 These coal-fired boilers are not HEDD units.
 Coal-fired boilers are the highest emitting sources of particles, sulfur dioxide (SO2) and oxides of nitrogen (NO_x) in New Jersey.
 These ten boilers and their locations are: B.L.
 England Generating Station unit 1 - Upper Township, Cape May County, B.L.
-England Generating Station unit 2 - Upper Township, Cape May County, Carney's Point Generating Station unit 1 - Carney's Point, Salem County, Carney's Point Generating Station unit 2 - Carney's Point, Salem County, Deepwater Generating Station unit 6/8 - Pennsville, Salem County, Hudson Generating Station unit 2 - Jersey City, Hudson County, Logan Generating Plant - Logan Township, Gloucester County, Mercer Generating Station unit 1 - Hamilton Township, Mercer County, Mercer Generating Station unit 2 - Hamilton Township, Mercer County, and Vineland Municipal Electric Utility unit 10 - City of Vineland, Cumberland County
+England Generating Station unit 2 - Upper Township, Cape May County, Carney's Point Generating Station unit 2 - Carney's Point, Salem County, Carney's Point Generating Station unit 2 - Carney's Point, Salem County, Deepwater Generating Station unit 6/8 - Pennsville, Salem County, Logan Generating Station unit 2 - Jersey City, Hudson County, Mercer Generating Station unit 1 - Hamilton Township, Mercer County, Mercer Generating Station unit 2 - Hamilton Township, Mercer County, and Vineland Municipal Electric Utility unit 10 - City of Vineland, Cumberland County